 South Dakota Statute of Limitations for Sexual Abuse & Assault

 South Dakota has made little to no progress in the past decade towards helping survivors of sexual abuse get civil justice.
 The state’s civil age cap is on the lower end of the spectrum when compared to many other states, which means it could be doing much more to help survivors.
-There also doesn’t appear to be any plans in the near future to open any sort of revival window for time-barred claims as a bill to do just that failed in the House Judiciary.
+There also doesn’t appear to be any plans in the near future to open any sort of revival window for time-barred claims as bills to do just that have failed.

 Criminal Statute of Limitations Laws for South Dakota

 In South Dakota, there is no criminal SOL for child sex abuse for Class A, B, or C felonies.
 For all other sex abuse felonies and misdemeanors, the criminal SOL is capped at age 25.
-Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave South Dakota a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as an elimination of the criminal SOL for some/all felonies only.
+Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave South Dakota a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as an elimination of the criminal SOL for some/all felonies only.

 Civil Statute of Limitations Laws for South Dakota

 In South Dakota, the civil SOL for child sex abuse claims is age 21.
 There is a discovery rule which is 3 years from when the victim discovers the connection between the injury and abuse.
 The discovery rule only revives the claim against individual perpetrators, not against others, including the organizations who may be responsible for covering up the abuse.
-Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave South Dakota a Civil SOL Age Cap score of 1, on a 1-5 scale, where 5 is the highest.
-A score of 1 is defined as a civil SOL age cap age 25 or younger.
+Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave South Dakota a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap age 34 or younger.